The location where Judy Placido and Sal Lupo were shot

 Keeping his Galaxie out of sight lowered the possibility of someone taking down his license plate.
 However, he also couldn't park it too far away, as he needed to be able to make a quick getaway.

-At that point, he grabbed his .44 caliber revolver and walked back to the scene on foot.
+After parking, he grabbed his .44 caliber revolver and walked back to the scene on foot.
 Placido and Lupo obviously didn't see him walking up the sidewalk towards them.
-Notably, crime scene photographs show that the lighting on 211st Street was so poor that the police had to use their own lamps.
+Crime scene photographs show that the lighting on 211st Street was so poor that the police had to use their own lamps.

 Elephas